NxNiki/sql_moshcourse/README.md

 LC 585:

-group by will only return one row for each group.
+> `group by` will only return one row for each group.
 If there are multiple rows, the first will be selected.

 LC 511:

 ```MySQL
 dense_rank()
 ```

+LC 1907:

+`union all`, `coalesce`, `left join`.

 LC 626:
 mod(id, 2) != 0